SecurityNik/pktIntel/README.md

 File: **pktintel.py**

-- To work effectively, you must have PCAP files available.
-If you do not currently have any, execute **checkTshark.py** and it will take care of that for you.
+- To work effectively, you must have PCAP files available and TShark installed.
+If you do not currently have any pcaps, execute **capture.py** and it will take care of that for you.

 Currently, the script is **not** configured to send the TShark process to the background, if you wish to send it to the background, make the following changes: